zoran-cuckovic/beautiful-jekyll/_posts/2020-10-10-hillshade.md

 ## Hillshade implementation in Terrain Shading module for QGIS
-Such simple approach has proven to be useful in GIS, but it certainly has its drawbacks, namely a rather artificial output and poor flexibility for modelling different lighting scenarios.
+Such simple approach has proven to be useful in GIS, but it certainly has some drawbacks.
+Hillshades often look rather artificial, and cannot be used to  modelling complex, real-life lighting scenarios.
 (Ambient occlusion is one of those: see [my previous post](https://landscapearchaeology.org/2020/ambient-occlusion/)).

 ![diagram: lateral/longitudinal adjustment](/figures/20-10-angles.jpg)